JoshBirnbaum/distributed-methodology/Methodology.md

     - This could be google docs, github, or any other suitable version control.

-1. When interacting with any outside of the team, including but not limited to, any communication (via email, slack or other) or class presentations will be reported to the project mentor.
+1. When interacting with any outside of the team, including but not limited to, any communication (via email, slack, or other) or class presentations will be reported to the project mentor.